 High debt utilization ratios may indicate you are over-leveraging yourself or struggling to pay down current debts, which will certainly raise red flags to credit reporting agencies.
 One strategy is to pay off your smaller balances on different credit lines, as you will be documenting multiple instances of successfully paid-off debt.

 - View your Credit Report: Requesting your credit report, from an agency such as Equifax or FICO, can be beneficial for two reasons – you will know where you stand in terms of score, and be able to note and correct any mistakes.
 Additionally, this is a good way to ensure you are not a victim of fraud, like identity theft, which can deteriorate your score.

 - Avoid Scams & Have Patience: Many companies claim they can provide a “quick-fix” to your credit score problems – which is both highly untrue, and deceptive.
-Credit bureaus will not remove any information before the legal time frame, and there is no way to rapidly alter your score unless a mistake in your file has been made.
+Credit bureaus are required to follow federal and provincial regulations that govern what data can and cannot be changed.
+There is no way to rapidly alter your score unless a mistake in your credit file has been made and gets corrected.
 Any company that claims to be able to do so is taking advantage of you.

 Ultimately, improving your credit score is a long process, dependent on hundreds of different variables.
 Following the steps outlined in this article is a great way to start getting your credit back-on-track.
 Remember, an improved credit score won’t happen overnight, so when following these steps, it’s important to be patient and consistent.